GBAF Logo

 Venezuela's social vice presidency said at least 12,800 people were staying in 80 shelters across Caracas and La Guaira.

-Government Response and Public Criticism
+Government Actions and Criticism

 Acting President Delcy Rodriguez has defended the government's handling of the disaster amid growing frustration from Venezuelans who have described the response as late and inadequate.
+Global humanitarian organizations including the International Rescue Committee have also criticized the government's response.

-She said security forces were deployed immediately after the quakes and announced the creation of a new military unit to help tackle future emergencies and disasters.
+Rodriguez said security forces were deployed immediately after the quakes and announced the creation of a new military unit to help tackle future emergencies and disasters.

 In La Guaira on Monday, Reuters witnesses saw trucks and forensic workers transporting coffins, while machinery dug trenches in an open area marked by white crosses, where authorities were burying bodies.